Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Thórsmörk hot springs

-Unfortunately my hiking shoes – already burnt by Pele in Hawaii – did not survive the walk down Eyjafjallajökull… 😉
+Unfortunately my hiking boots – already burnt by Pele in Hawaii – did not survive the walk down Eyjafjallajökull… 😉

 Fimmvörðuháls hike summary